shlomiassaf/tdm/src/demo/modules/@forms/tutorials/5-renderer-container/README.md

 ## Registering a new renderer
-We are still running in the same angular application, the default renderer registered did not change and if we leave the configuration as is `DynamicFormElementComponent` will be used.
+We are still running in the same angular application, the default renderer registered did not change and if we leave the configuration as is `MaterialFormControlRenderer` will be used.

 To set `DynamicFormRowComponent` as the default renderer we need to create a new provider configuration and set it in the `providers` of